What is Raw Milk?

 We ask our customers to recycle their small glass jars to us so that we can reuse to give out the kefir grains.
 If you have jars, please leave them in the cooler for the driver to pick up!

-Which milk do you think is the best?
+Which milk do you think is the best and what is the difference between Williams and Dungeness?

 My milk tastes different, whats wrong?

 All of our milk is kept between 36-38 degrees and the ice in the coolers should keep it within an acceptable range even when picking up later in the day.
 We also suggest keeping your refrigerator at approximately 38 degrees or lower to keep the milk fresher for longer.
 The cooler the milk stays, the longer it will keep.
 When seasons change, it usually means the animals are transitioning to or from pasture and they are going through a feed change which could also be the difference in taste.
-The milk will have slightly different taste depending on the time of year and the diet of what they are eating.
+The milk will have slightly different taste depending on the time of year (usually spring and fall when transitioning on and off of fresh grass) and the diet of what they are eating.
 If the change lasts, or sounds different than what we have described, please contact us!

 How do your Pick up groups work?